 Chess Skills and Scoring High on IQ Tests Are Different

-Chess skills and scoring high on an IQ test require different sets of skills and abilities.
-The fact is, not all Chess Grandmasters have a high IQ and not all those with a higher IQ will automatically be good at Chess.
+Your chess skills and scoring high on an IQ test require different sets of skills and abilities.
+The fact is, not all Grandmasters have a high IQ and not all those with a higher IQ will automatically be good at Chess.
 Chess is a game that requires practice, hard work, and study like any other skill set.
 For more information, read the guide on how to study chess.

 Chess is a complex game that requires both expertise in logic and math, as well as knowing the chess rules.
 Chess skills are different from the type of chess questions on IQ tests.

 Chess players generally do not learn moves by reading Chess books or studying diagrams.
 Rather, they learn by playing with chess computers and other human players.
 Chess players can then devise tactics by representing it with patterns and symbols stored in their memory.

 Also, chess is not something that you can just memorize; it requires creativity.
 You have to think outside the box and look at things from a different perspective while still keeping your mind on the game.
 In addition, chess requires a lot of patience if you want to be successful at it in the long run.
 These are all things that an IQ test might miss.